May 9, 2026

 Summary

 Start with polling for simplicity.
-Move to webhooks when you have multiple concurrent jobs, need real-time status in a production app, or want to minimize unnecessary API calls.
+Use SSE when you need a live progress bar in the browser.
+Move to webhooks when you have multiple concurrent jobs, need reliable server-to-server delivery, or want to minimize unnecessary API calls.
+For production, combining SSE for the UI experience and webhooks for backend processing is the recommended pattern.

 Related